npope/home-assistant-crestron-component/README.md

 ### Switch

+This could represent any digital signal on the contol system that you want to be able to control/view from HA.

 ```yaml
 switch:
   - platform: crestron
     name: "Dummy Switch"
     switch_join: 65
 ```
-Use this for any digital join in the control system that you would like to control via a toggle (on/off) switch in Home Assistant.

 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
 - _switch_join_: digital join to represent as a switch in Home Assistant

 ### Media Player

+Use media_player to represent the output of a multi-zone switcher.
+For example a PAD-8A is an 8x8 (8 inputs x 8 outputs) audio switcher.
+This can be represented by 8 media player components (one for each output).
+The component supports source selection (input selection) and volume + mute control.
+So it is modeled as a "speaker" media player type in Home Assistant.

+This works rather nicely with the template media player integration to allow intuitive control of source devices connected to a multi-zone switcher like the PAD8A.

 ```yaml
 media_player: